CBICA/DeepMRSeg-Models/models/DLICV/README.md

 ## Usage

-The DLICV model can be easily applied for segmenting the ICV on a single or multiple T1 images using the tools provided as part of the [DeepMRSeg package](https://github.com/CBICA/DeepMRSeg)
+The DLICV model can be easily applied for segmenting the ICV on a single or multiple T1 image(s) using the tools provided as part of the [DeepMRSeg package](https://github.com/CBICA/DeepMRSeg)

 DLICV model was trained using raw T1 images without any preprocessing steps.
 Users can directly apply it on their raw T1 images.